tigerabrodi/all-my-notes/lessons-bobsled.md

 - Do work that have more impact
 - Don't discuss for too long
 - Dig deeper into the problem before proposing
+- using a union instead of multiple boolean properties